 A membership database.
 This is a powerful networking tool, enabling us to identify other members with common ancestry, who may have the answer to a particular genealogical question.

 Reunions/meetings.
 Every two years the Society convenes to conduct business, meet old friends and make new ones, and learn about local Rucker history.
-We have met in Virginia, Georgia, Tennessee, Missouri, Utah and Arizona.
+We have met in Virginia, Georgia, Tennessee, Missouri, Utah, Arizona and California.
 Each reunion is different, but we have enjoyed scholarly lectures, tours of historical Rucker homes, city-wide festivals, museums, genealogy archives, forays to lonely graveyards and most importantly, fellowship with Rucker cousins.